 This proposal represents the most recent effort of the Committee to continuously improve the NLRB based on published research and feedback from the transplant community.
 The proposed updates to the standardized criteria for CCA will ensure that the appropriate candidates are eligible to have their exception automatically approved.
-The proposed changes to pediatric guidance reflect feedback from the pediatric community and include updates to guidance for growth failure/nutritional insufficiency, complications of portal hypertension including ascites and gastrointestinal bleeding, and the conclusion.
+The proposed changes to pediatric guidance reflect feedback from the pediatric community and include updates to guidance for growth failure/nutritional insufficiency, complications of portal hypertension including ascites and gastrointestinal bleeding, and the conclusion section of the document.
 The proposal also adds a new section for candidates with rare metabolic disorders.
-The proposed changes to NET guidance will recommend candidates over the age of 60 be considered for a MELD exception.
+The proposed changes to NET guidance will remove a recommendation that candidates over the age of 60 not be considered for a MELD exception.
 Additionally, the proposed updates to guidance for candidates with PSC will provide a pathway for candidates to receive a MELD exception prior to becoming too sick for transplant.
 Together, these proposed changes will improve the NLRB and the overall liver allocation system.